mhmgad/ExCut/README.md

 ## Requirements

 ### 1) Dependencies
-Folder env_files contain dump from the required depenedencies using pip and conda
+Folder [envs] contain dump from the required dependencies using pip and conda.
+We provide two dumps `excut_env.yml` with Tensorflow CPU usage and `excut-gpu_env.yml` with Tensorflow-gpu

 1. Install the dependencies using conda [1] or pip [2] to your python env (We recommend creating a new one) before running.
 2. Activate the env (if it is not the default) before running the code.
 [3]